Rusalka (opera): Act 3

 Rusalka returns to the lake and laments about her fate.
 She meets Ježibaba and asks for a solution to her woes.
 Ježibaba gives her a knife and tells her that she can save herself if she kills the prince with it.
 Rusalka rejects this, throwing the dagger into the lake.
 Rusalka becomes a will-o'-the-wisp, a spirit of death living in the depths of the lake, emerging only to lure humans to their deaths.
 The gamekeeper and the kitchen boy are worried about the deteriorating condition of the prince, and go to the lake in order to get rid of Rusalka.
 They meet Ježibaba and lash out on Rusalka's betrayal, but are rebutted by the water goblin, who says that it was actually the prince that betrayed Rusalka.
 The wood sprites mourn Rusalka's plight.
 The prince, searching for his white doe, comes to the lake, senses Rusalka, and calls for her.
 Rusalka appears and is now able to speak to him.
 He asks her to kiss him, even knowing her kiss means death.
 They kiss and he dies; and the water goblin comments that all sacrifices are futile.
 In her final song, Rusalka tells the prince, "For your love, for that beauty of yours, for your inconstant human passion, for everything by which my fate is cursed, human soul, God have mercy on you!"

 Instrumentation

-Rusalka is scored for 2 flutes, 1 piccolo, 2 oboes, 1 English horn, 2 clarinets, 1 bass clarinet, 2 bassoons, 4 horns, 3 trumpets, 3 trombones, 1 tuba, percussion, harp and strings.
+Rusalka is scored for 2 flutes, 1 piccolo, 2 oboes, 1 English horn, 2 clarinets, 1 bass clarinet, 2 bassoons, 4 horns, 3 trumpets, 3 trombones, 1 tuba, timpani, triangle, cymbals, bass drum, harmonium, harp and strings.